 05 of 07

 A whip is a useful tool to cue your horse and used properly it is an extension of your arm or leg.
-Whips come in many varieties and are called many different names, and they should all be used for the same purpose.
-But a whip should never be used to punish a horse.
-Striking a horse simple makes it confused and fearful.
+Whips come in many varieties, are called many different names, and they should all be used for the same purpose.
+But, a whip should never be used to punish a horse.
+Striking a horse simply makes it confused and fearful.
 This is counter to the development of a willing horse.

 06 of 07

 Horses do have some basic needs for food, water, shelter, and companionship.
 Ignore any of these and you will have an unhappy or unhealthy horse.
 Learn what the basic needs of horses are and be prepared to provide them for every horse you own.